Italy - Factors to watch on May 8

 Italian online retailer Yoox said on Wednesday it expected continued revenue and profit growth this year as it reported a 14.6 percent rise in net sales for the first quarter.

-The Italian regional utility holds shareholders’ meeting on FY results (1200 GMT) and to approve merger with Hera (1300 GMT).
+Italian regional utility Amga holds shareholders’ meeting on FY results (1200 GMT) and to approve merger with Hera (1300 GMT).

 Renewable energy sector company debuts on AIM segment.